 Bloom Description: Pale pink buds; white flowers

 Flower: Showy, Fragrant, Good Cut

 Leaf: Good Fall

 Fruit: Showy, Edible

 Tolerate: Clay Soil, Air Pollution

 Malus sargentii, commonly known as Sargent crabapple as a dense, spreading, horizontally-branched, deciduous, multi-stemmed shrub that may technically be grown as a dwarf tree.
 As a shrub, it typically grows 6-8' tall with no central leader and spreads to 15' wide.
 Pink buds open to a profuse, but brief, spring bloom of fragrant, white flowers (1" diameter).
 Profuse bloom often occurs only in alternate years.
 Flowers are followed by small, red crabapples (1/4" diameter) which mature in the fall.
 The pea-sized fruits are sweet-flavored like rose hips, but are not usually used in cooking.
 Fruits are long-lasting and attractive to birds, however.
 Ovate, lobed, dark green leaves turn yellow in autumn.
 The yellow fall color contrasts well with the red fruit.

-The Royal Hortictural Society lists this plant as symonymous with Malus toringo subsp. sargentii.
+May be listed as synonymous with Malus toringo subsp. sargentii.

 Sargent crabapple generally has good disease resistance.
 Minor susceptibility to apple scab, leaf spot and fire blight.
 Potential insect pests are of lesser concern and include tent caterpillars, aphids, Japanese beetles, borers, spider mites and scale.

 A dwarf species which is effective when planted as a small specimen or in groups, near fences, in borders or as a screen or hedge.
 May not be an appropriate selection for smaller gardens because of its alternate year bloom.